Pages

 • His commitment to our health and happiness is unfailing.

-6. Basically, there are two types of counseling: The first (Plan B, I call it) focuses on helping counselees learn how (basically through learning improved coping skills) to manage their conflict issues so that they can somehow survive their brokenness and unhappiness.
+6. Basically, there are two types of counseling: The first (Plan B, I call it) focuses on helping counselees learn how (basically through learning improved coping and communication skills) to manage their conflict issues so that they can somehow survive their brokenness and unhappiness.
 The other (Plan A) helps counselees identify their inborn temperament needs for Information, Affection, and Structure (support for scheduled decision-making) and God's Plan for meeting them.

 7. Support for meeting unmet temperament needs is critical.
 When they are not met, we don't "just get over it!"
 Instead, we hurt.
 The problem is compounded when we make inappropriate choices to meet those needs in order to superficially relieve the pain.
 That's because, those choices always result in increased brokenness, including bondage (addictions).

-8. Again, the goal of Plan B counseling is pain management and sometimes crisis control, and although these are worthy goals, the most essential need is support for making the choices that lead to personal healing and freedom, which is the counseling we offer.
+8. Again, the goal of Plan B counseling is pain management and crisis control, and although these are worthy goals, the most essential need is support for making the choices that lead to personal healing and freedom, which is the counseling we offer.

 Let me know how I can help.